 NB: Not offered every semester.
 Course may be repeated.
 Prerequisite(s): None.
-(0-3 or 0-3) ART 305 Art Field Placement (1 sem. hr.)
+(0-3 or 0-3) ART 305,306,307 Art Field Placement (1, 2 or 3 sem. hr.)
 In this art-related work experience, students are invited into embodied and experiential inquiry.
 Students immerse themselves into a hands-on investigation of professional practices while being mentored by practicing artists and other art professionals in areas of creative and critical expertise.
 This participatory experience may include guidance from artists, art historians, art institutions, designers, art therapists, and others.
 NB: Course may be repeated.

-Prerequisite(s): Art major, concentration, or minor, and third or fourth year standing; or instructor's consent.
+Prerequisite(s): Art + Design major, concentration, or minor, and third or fourth year standing; or instructor's consent.
 (0-1 or 0-1) ART 310 Drawing (3 sem. hrs.)
 Students explore inquiry-based perceptual, abstract, conceptual, and performative definitions of contemporary drawing practice.
 The criteria for defining, analyzing, interpreting, and evaluating drawings are widened to embrace current theoretical frameworks.
 Issues and themes of drawing practice after the initial decades of postmodernism are the focus of student inquiries/projects.
 NB: Not offered every year.

 Prerequisite(s): ART 211 or 212.
 (0-3 or 0-3) ART 321 Abstract Painting (3 sem. hrs.)
 This course provides an in-depth look at the integration of theory and practice surrounding historical and contemporary abstract painting.
 Art elements and principles, particularly colour, are used with increasing specificity and intentionality.
 Students investigate how aesthetic choices realized on a canvas reveal the artist's position within art, culture, and political history.
 Prerequisite(s): ART 221 or 222.
-(0-3 or 0-3) ART 324 Byzantine Style Iconography 3 sem. hrs.)
-Byzantine Iconography involves the making of art objects for a specific purpose.
-Icons, however, were never made with the intention of being "art" as we think of art today.
-This class explores the historical and current purposes of iconography.
-Student projects examine icon making during and outside of class time.
-NB: Summer session only.
-Prerequisite(s): ART 224 and upper level standing or instructor's consent.
-ART 327 Modern Art History (3 sem. hrs.)
+(0-3 or 0-3) ART 327 Modern Art History I (3 sem. hrs.)
 This course traces the diverse artistic movements that developed in urban centres throughout Europe from The Great Exhibition of 1851 in London to the Dada movement in Zurich in the 1920s.
 Students consider the changing role of the artist and the way in which both the subject matter and the stylistic treatment of their art are shaped by and are a response to this "modern" world.
 NB: Not offered every semester.